upteam/improve-yourself/README.rst

 Migrate Yourself
 ================

-Migrate Yourself purpose to made a migration yourself in a context of privacy datas
+Migrate Yourself purpose to made a migration yourself in a context of privacy datas (anonymization takes too long and the reverse also)

 If you don't have the time and expertise, we reocmmande to use an OPW, and let the editor to migrate database for yourself